Little Chute Windmill

 The Little Chute Windmill and Van Asten Visitor Center is a functioning Dutch smock mill and interpretive center in Little Chute, Wisconsin, United States.
 The authentic wooden windmill is a tribute to the Dutch heritage of the village and the larger area known as the Fox River Valley in Wisconsin.

 Tours take visitors to the different levels of the windmill, allowing visitors to see the actual operation of the mill as it harnesses wind power to grind grain into flour.

 The windmill and visitor center is located at 130 West Main Street in Little Chute.
-The windmill operates during the warmer, summer months.
-The Visitor Center is open year-round but not on Sundays.
+The windmill operates during the warmer, spring and summer months.
+The Visitor Center is open Saturdays through mid December.